 Is kicking an opponent in soccer a foul?

 Kicking an opponent in soccer is a foul.
 Kicking, and attempting to kick, are among the list of actions players are prohibited from taking against opponents.
 Kicking is a physical foul, and like most physical fouls, it is punishable by a direct free kick.
 If kicking or attempting to kick is committed in a way that endangers an opponent or uses excessive force or brutality, it may be called as unsporting behavior, serious foul play, or violent conduct.

 What are the consequences of being called for kicking or attempting to kick an opponent in soccer?

 The consequence of being called for kicking or attempting to kick an opponent in soccer is a direct free kick awarded to the opponent.
 They will be allowed to kick the ball unopposed from the location of the foul, potentially scoring a goal.
-The consequences are harsher if a referee determines that the foul was committed recklessly or with excessive force.
-In those cases, the player will receive a caution or ejection in addition to the free kick being taken.
+If a referee determines that the foul was committed recklessly or with excessive force, the player will receive a caution or ejection in addition to the free kick being taken.